HPV and Cancer

 - Having HPV does not mean you will get cancer.
 Most of the time HPV goes away by itself.

-- Certain groups are at higher risk for some HPV-related health problems.
+- Certain people are at higher risk for HPV-related health problems.
 This includes gay and bisexual men, and people with weak immune systems (including those who have HIV/AIDS).

 From your American Cancer Society